Let us know who you are to generate an accurate course search

 Part-time courses, Higher Education and apprenticeships to enhance your career

 Apprenticeships and sector-focused courses to develop the skills of your workforce

 There are start dates for this apprenticeship throughout the year.
-Please apply and our apprenticeship team will be in contact with you to discuss.Apply now
+Please apply and our apprenticeship team will be in contact with you to discuss.

-To start an apprenticeship you will need an employer who is willing to take you on as an apprentice.
-If you already have an employer please contact us.
-If not don't worry you can see our current apprenticeship vacancies which is regularly updated.
+To start the apprenticeship, you will need an employer who is willing to take you on as an apprentice, all of which will have different requirements.
+If you already have an employer, please contact us on.
+If not, we have a current vacancies page which is regularly updated.

 You will be required to attend an interview at the College prior to enrolling onto an apprenticeship.

 Successful completion of this apprenticeship could help you progress into a range of building services roles such as a Heating and Ventilating Engineer.
 It would also give you the opportunity to progress onto a Level 3 apprenticeship.

 Each apprenticeship needs to include 20% off-the-job training.
 This must amount to 20% of the apprentice’s contracted employment hours across the whole apprenticeship.
 Off-the-job training is learning undertaken outside of the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
 Off the Job Training should also be relevant to the knowledge, skills and behaviours detailed in the standard.

 End Point AssessmentEach apprentice will need an End Point Assessment (EPA) at the end of their apprenticeship.
 It measures the skills, knowledge and behaviours each apprentice has developed.
 Employers will decide when the apprentice is ready to be assessed.